Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 To emphasize the advantages of HMPC with a more complex example, we consider the nonlinear lane change system detailed in {% cite lane_change%}.
-We compare the state and input trajec- tories obtained using three different schemes:
+We compare the state and input trajectories obtained using three different schemes:
 - MPC1: ts = td = 0.04s;
 - HMPC: ts = 0.04s and td = 0.2s;
 - MPC2: ts = td = 0.2s.